Water Filtration Articles

 • Fittings inspection for any wear or damage

 The RO filtration system, when properly maintained and cared for, can last up to 15 years.
-Replacing the individual filters when necessary and performing regular maintenance check-ups on the system can help your filter working at its full potential.
+Replacing the individual filters when necessary and performing regular maintenance check-ups on the system can help your filter work at its full potential.

 Your water filtration systems need a little care to provide you with the best water quality possible.
 Culligan can help you keep your water cleaner, healthier and better-tasting.
 Reach out today to get your water tested and answer all of your water filtration questions.